finos/datahelix/docs/GettingStarted.md

 ## Next steps

-We now have now finished creating a simple profile for the datahelix.
-Possible extensions could be adding more fields or using a [custom generator](UserGuide.md#custom-generators) to generate number plates.
+We have now finished creating a simple profile for the datahelix.
+Possible extensions could be adding more fields or using a [custom generator](UserGuide.md#custom-generators) to generate job titles.

 * If you'd like to find out more about the various constraints the tool supports, the [User Guide](UserGuide.md) is a good next step.